 I’m a bit of a mascara snob.
-I have tried dozens of brands, both drugstore and department store — Tarte, Dior, Lancome, Benefit, L’Oreal, Ilia, Honest, Two Faced, Maybelline, I could go on – but I never found one that I LOVED.
+I have tried dozens of brands, both drugstore and department store — Tarte, Dior, Lancome, Benefit, L’Oreal, Ilia, Honest, Two Faced, Dime Beauty, Maybelline, I could go on – but I never found one that I LOVED.
 And even though I love almost all of Beautycounter’s skincare and makeup, their mascaras have always been terrible.
 I like a dark, bold lash and it better not smudge.
 And the two previous mascara formulas from Beautycounter smudged like crazy and did not darken or thicken my lashes nearly enough for my taste.
 I’ll cut them some slack though…it’s hard to make a great mascara with clean ingredients.
 They say it’s like baking a cake without milk, eggs, or sugar.
 It’s doable, but it’s not going to be what you’re used to.

 So, all that to say, I’ve always brand hopped.
 Most recently, I’ve been using Thrive Cosmetic’s mascara in combination with the Tarte Opening Act lash primer.
 I found that combo a year or so ago, and I’ve stuck with it since then.
 So when Beautycounter said they were launching a new version, I was skeptical.
 But I’ve been SHOCKED by how good it is.
-Now, it’s actually my go-to.
+Now, it’s actually one of my go-tos.

 In this blog post, I’ll share all the details, some comparison photos between Beautycounter and Thrive Mascara, another popular clean mascara brand, and I’ll let you decide if you think it’s better!